Here's To Those Who Still Believe

 Was it really so much worse?
 It was more expensive, right?
 And that was a good thing to the kind of people who enjoyed it.
 Who he could no longer write off as bad people who revelled in bad things, but the instinct remained.

-Ruth settles an old score.
-Arcade places an inside bet, and wonders how much he's willing to put on the table.
+A courier, a doctor and a sniper walk into a casino.
+Ruth unsettles, settles scores.
+Inside bets tip the outside; Arcade wonders how much he's willing to put on the table.

 It's something to be the darling of all